ferrighi/netcdf-ld-prototype/source/create-linked-html.rst

 Create linked html from netcdf
 """"""""""""""""""""""""""""""

-The bald library contains a tool, i.e. ncldDump.py which is used to build an html dump of a netCDF file with embedded URI, according to specified aliases.
+The bald library contains a tool, i.e. ncldDump.py which is used to build an html dump of a netCDF file with embedded URIs, according to specified aliases.
-Here, we take as example the SN99880.nc file, in the files directory of the repository, together with the aliases for the URI in the sios.json file.
+Here, we take as example the SN99880.nc file, in the files directory of the repository, together with the aliases for the URIs in the sios.json file.

 Detailed documentation can be found in the `ncldDump <https://github.com/binary-array-ld/bald/tree/master/ncldDump>`_ bald repository.